CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Methodology

-Bellman equation \cite{DQN} is employed to update the action-value function.
+Bellman loss as Equation~\ref{eq:bellman} is often employed to learn the action-value function.
 Using the most recent action-value function, the policy can be updated in various ways, depending on the specific algorithm.
-Since \cae focuses on leveraging \autoref{eq:q_fun} for efficient exploration while preserving the core techniques of existing algorithms, we introduce \cae within the context of DQN for simplicity.
+Since \cae focuses on leveraging Equation~\ref{eq:q_fun} for efficient exploration while preserving the core techniques of existing RL algorithms, we introduce \cae within the context of DQN for simplicity.
 However, it can be easily adapted to other RL algorithms.